 3. You Could Lose Your Warranty

 When you first purchased your garage door, you were likely given a warranty for a certain amount of time.
 That warranty can help you pay for repairs and replacement if something goes wrong before the specified time has passed.

-When you attempt DIY repairs on your garage door, you give up any warranty you may have had.
+When you attempt do-it-yourself repairs on your garage door, you give up any warranty you may have had.
 This is because warranties are not meant to cover any modifications consumers make to the product after it’s installed.
 To keep your warranty — and maybe even make use of it — you should only allow a professional repair company to work on your garage door.

 4. You Could Get Hurt

-The biggest reason you shouldn’t try to repair your garage door yourself is that it’s dangerous.
+The biggest reason you shouldn’t try to DIY repair your garage door is that it’s dangerous.
 Garage doors weigh several hundred pounds, and it can come down with enough force to cause serious injury.
 Technicians know how to work with these heavy doors carefully, but most homeowners don’t.

 Get Help From a Repair Professional

 Because repairing a garage door can be difficult and dangerous, it’s a good idea to get help from a professional instead of tackling the project yourself.

 At Blankenship Garage Doors, we’re dedicated to providing our clientele with excellent service.
 We proudly serve Bend, La Pine, Madras, Redmond, and surrounding areas of Central Oregon.
 Our experienced team can repair your garage door safely and quickly.
 Call Blankenship today to learn how.

 Does Your Garage Door Need Repaired?